-- 1. Regular and punctual class attendance is required of all students in all courses.
+- A. Regular and punctual class attendance is required of all students in all courses.
 Faculty members are required to take attendance in all courses.
-Students have the responsibility for indicating their attendance for each class. - 2.
-No student may miss more than twenty percent (20%) of the scheduled class meetings in any course.
+Students have the responsibility for indicating their attendance for each class. - B. No student may miss more than twenty percent (20%) of the scheduled class meetings in any course.
+Students on academic probation may miss no more than ten percent (10%) of meetings in any course.
 This requirement is not subject to modification by a professor, nor may a professor "excuse" an absence.
 "Scheduled class meetings" is defined as the total number of classes that are established for a particular course, pursuant to the school calendar, with such number remaining the same in spite of modifications that might arise during the semester (speakers, inclement weather, professor cancellation, etc.).
 In the event that the percentage results in a fraction, and if the fraction is less than .5, it shall be rounded down; if the fraction is .5 or more, it shall be rounded up.
-However, a student who is tardy or who exits class early may, at the discretion of the professor, be marked as absent for the entire class. - 3.
-Nothing within this rule shall prohibit a professor from adopting a more restrictive attendance rule.
-To the extent a professor adopts such a rule, that rule shall control.
-Moreover, students on probation may be subject to a more restrictive attendance rule, pursuant to their probationary contract. - 4.
-Students must keep track of their absences.
+However, a student who is tardy or who exits class early may, at the discretion of the professor, be marked as absent for the entire class. - C. Nothing within this rule shall prohibit a professor from adopting a more restrictive attendance rule.
+To the extent a professor adopts such a rule, that rule shall

+- control.
+Moreover, students on probation may be subject to a more restrictive attendance rule, pursuant to their probationary contract. - D. Students must keep track of their absences.
 Students should not expect the School of Law to warn them when their absences are close to exceeding that which is allowed.
-Any such warning that might be given is gratuitous by a specific professor, advisor, or dean and shall not be construed as creating an obligation on the part of the School of Law to provide warning to any student. - 5.
-Students who fail to comply with the attendance requirements shall be immediately administratively withdrawn from the class, and a grade of "AW" shall be given. - 6.
-The School of Law reserves the right to require students to attend workshops, presentations or meetings, as deemed necessary by the administration of the School of Law, to facilitate the legal education of each of its students.
+Any such warning that might be given is gratuitous by a specific professor, advisor, or dean and shall not be construed as creating an obligation on the part of the School of Law to provide warning to any student. - E. Students who fail to comply with the attendance requirements shall be immediately administratively withdrawn from the class, and a grade of "AW" shall be given. - F. The School of Law reserves the right to require students to attend workshops, presentations or meetings, as deemed necessary by the administration of the School of Law, to facilitate the legal education of each of its students.
 The School of Law will provide as much notice as possible to students of the scheduling of such events that require student attendance.
-Failure to attend such events without prior approval or subsequent waiver from the Associate Dean for Academics could result in sanctions as described in § XVII.G. - 7.
-Students that matriculated in Fall 2011 and thereafter must attend a minimum of eight (8) designated "Professionalism Series" presentations prior to graduation, with attendance at a minimum of one each fall and spring term in which the student is enrolled at the School of Law, until the student has attended eight (8) designated presentations.

-8. The Associate Dean for Academics may grant leave and relief from the attendance requirements in extraordinary circumstances.
+Failure to attend such events without prior approval or subsequent waiver from the Associate Dean for Academic Affairs could result in sanctions as described in § XVII.G. - G. Students that matriculated in Fall 2011 and thereafter must attend a minimum of eight (8) designated "Professionalism Series" presentations prior to graduation, with attendance at a minimum of one each fall and spring term in which the student is enrolled at the School of Law, until the student has attended eight (8) designated presentations.
+The Associate Dean for Academic Affairs may grant leave and relief from the attendance requirements in extraordinary circumstances.